JacobKayembekazadi/sloe-campus-landing-page/updates.md

   - **Features:** 3 interactive cards ("Passive Consumer", "Idea Hoarder", "Opportunity Cost") with staggered reveal animations.
 - **`WhoItsFor.tsx`:**
   - **Change:** Refactored to a **Dual Persona Layout**.
-  - **Features:** Distinct cards for "The Ambitious Non-Coder" vs. "The Technical Builder" with benefit checklists.
+  - **Features:** Distinct cards for "The Ambitious Non-Coder" vs. "The Light-Technical Builder" with benefit checklists.

 ### 2. The Solution (The Paths)
 - **`ValueCards.tsx` ("Choose Your Path"):**